sammaxfleet/thisorthatpp5/README.md

 These user stories were created and stored as GitHub issues and then mapped into iterations to help to plan the project and allocate the workload.

-## User Stories Link Front end
+## User Stories

-Here I have listed the main user stories for a user who is not logged in, or has no account and then for a logged in user.
+Below I have listed the main user stories for a user who is not logged in, or has no account and then for a logged in user.
 The user stories were then tested and confirmed in the Testing section.